Eastern Bloc: Economic growth

 Tourism from outside the Eastern Bloc was neglected, while tourism from other Stalinist countries grew within the Eastern Bloc.
 Tourism drew investment, relying upon tourism and recreation opportunities existing before World War II.
 By 1945, most hotels were run-down, while many which escaped conversion to other uses by central planners were slated to meet domestic demands.
 Authorities created state companies to arrange travel and accommodation.
 In the 1970s, investments were made to attempt to attract western travelers, though momentum for this waned in the 1980s when no long-term plan arose to procure improvements in the tourist environment, such as an assurance of freedom of movement, free and efficient money exchange and the provision of higher quality products with which these tourists were familiar.
 However, Western tourists were generally free to move about in Hungary, Poland and Yugoslavia and go where they wished.
 It was more difficult or even impossible to go as an individual tourist to East Germany, Czechoslovakia, Romania, Bulgaria and Albania.
 It was generally possible in all cases for relatives from the west to visit and stay with family in the Eastern Bloc countries, except for Albania.
 In these cases, permission had to be sought, precise times, length of stay, location and movements had to be known in advance.

-Catering to western visitors required creating an environment of an entirely different standard than that used for the domestic populace, which required concentration of travel spots including the building of relatively high-quality infrastructure in travel complexes, which could not easily be replicated elsewhere.
-Because of a desire to preserve ideological discipline and the fear of the presence of wealthier foreigners engaging in differing lifestyles, Albania segregated travelers.
-Because of the worry of the subversive effect of the tourist industry, travel was restricted to 6,000 visitors per year.
+Citing concerns about ideological discipline and the influence of foreign lifestyles, the Albanian government segregated foreign tourists from the local population.
+Tourism was limited to roughly 6,000 visitors per year, strictly in state-managed group tours with restricted itineraries.
+Visitors were required to stay in state hotels, were banned from public transportation, and were subject to dress code enforcement, while citizens from the United States, Soviet Union, Israel, and South Africa were denied entry altogether.